Maastrichtian: Subdivision

-Palaeogeography and paleoclimate
+Palaeogeography

 The breakup of Pangaea was nearly complete in the Maastrichtian, with Australia beginning to break away from Antarctica and Madagascar breaking away from India.
 However, Arabia had not yet rifted away from Africa.
 North America was separated from Europe by rift basins, but sea floor spreading had not yet commenced between the two continents.

 The Pacific Plate was rapidly growing in size as the surrounding oceanic plates were consumed by subduction, and the Pacific-Izanagi Ridge was rapidly approaching Asia.

 Eruption of the Deccan Traps large igneous province began during the Maastrichtian, at around 67 million years ago.
 This is thought to be a consequence of India drifting over the Réunion hotspot.

+Climate

 During the Maastrichtian, the global climate began to shift from the warm and humid climate of the Mesozoic to the colder and more arid climate of the Cenozoic.
 Variation of climate with latitude also became greater.
 This was likely caused by a major reorganization of oceanic circulation that took place at the boundary between the early and late Maastrichtian.
 This reorganization was triggered by the breach of tectonic barriers in the South Atlantic, permitting deep ocean water to begin circulating from the nascent North Atlantic to the south.
 This initiated thermohaline circulation similar to that of the modern oceans.
 At the same time, the Laramide orogeny drained the Western Interior Seaway of North America, further contributing to global cooling.
+Nonetheless, the latest Maastrichtian featured a sharp, pronounced warming, which was caused by the activity of the Deccan Traps.

+South-central Alaska had a mean annual temperature of 7.42 ± 1.2 °C, a warm monthly mean temperature of 17.08 ± 1.6 °C, and a cold monthly mean temperature of − 2.31 ± 1.9 °C.

 Paleontology

-Dinosaurs remained the dominant large terrestrial animals throughout the Maasastrichtian, though mammals with internal organs similar to modern mammals were also present.
+Dinosaurs remained the dominant large terrestrial animals throughout the Maastrichtian, though mammals with internal organs similar to modern mammals were also present.
 Both ammonites and pterosaurs were in serious decline during the Maastrichtian.

 Dinosaurs

 Birds

-Several archaic clades of birds, such as Enantiornithes, Ichthyornithes, Hesperornithes, and Apsaravis persisted to the latest Maasatrichtian but became extinct during the Cretaceous-Paleogene extinction event.
+Several archaic clades of birds, such as Enantiornithes, Ichthyornithes, and Hesperornithes, persisted to the latest Maastrichtian but became extinct during the Cretaceous-Paleogene extinction event.